 If you suddenly see a traffic drop, you’ll have to find out what caused it.
 There are two main penalties you can get.
 The first one is a manual action from Google’s spam team, and the second one is an algorithmic penalty.

-1. Manual Action – To find out if your website was penalized by a manual action, go to Google Webmaster Tools and check to see if you have any new notifications.
+1. Manual action – To find out if your website was penalized by a manual action, go to Google Webmaster Tools (Google Search Console) and check to see if you have any new notifications.
 Below you can see an example of an “unnatural links” message:

 If you have no warning messages on GWT, dig deeper to find the cause of your traffic drop.